Before moving to Japan and then Germany, Kymberly lived many years in Australia. She still loves Australian wines

 Unlike textbooks, pens, and paper, apps for smartphones are available anytime you have your cellphone with you.

-Which means that dead time, such as waiting for appointments, or in queues at the grocery, or bank, or even on the phone, can be productive!
+This means that dead time, such as waiting for appointments or in queues at the grocery or bank, or even time spent on the phone, can be productive!

 Plus, instead of carrying a heavy dictionary, physical flip cards, and a textbook, you can have everything you need to learn Japanese on one small device.

 Choosing the Good Apps

-There are so many to choose from, some free and fantastic, others are expensive but terrible.
+There are so many to choose from; some are free and fantastic, and others are expensive but terrible.
 It's hard to choose the good ones.

-After having been burnt a few times with quick, ill-considered purchases from Apple app store leaving me with useless apps, I now sift through reviews, look for detailed screenshots and usage descriptions, before I buy.
+After having been burnt a few times with quick, ill-considered purchases from the Apple app store, leaving me with useless apps, I now sift through reviews and look for detailed screenshots and usage descriptions before I buy.

 It's also important to check that the app is being actively developed to prevent a bug from making your purchased app unusable.

-On the other hand, an older stable app will work on older iOS version, like what's on my old iPhone 3G!
+On the other hand, an older stable app will work on an older iOS version, like what's on my old iPhone 3G!

 Learning the Kana and Kanji

 You can't get by for long with just romaji (English characters) when studying Japanese.

-Learning the 45 hiragana and katakana characters is the next step, and there are a great range of apps that help you recognize and write these characters.
+Learning the 45 hiragana and katakana characters is the next step, and there is a great range of apps that help you recognize and write these characters.